Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Step 2: Register as a Substance Use Disorder Counselor

-One of the most important parts of becoming a substance abuse counselor in Utah is earning supervised experience hours.
+One of the most essential parts of becoming a substance abuse counselor in Utah is earning supervised experience hours.
 However, before you do that, you’ll need to register as a Substance Use Disorder Counselor, also known as an SUDC.

 The requirements for becoming an SUDC in Utah are: